Fast read

 Suppose you have had a solar system installed on your home by an accredited solar installer using accredited solar equipment, including solar panels and an inverter.
 In that case, you should automatically be eligible for a feed-in tariff via your energy retailer.

-Contacting your energy provider is always a good idea to find out if you qualify for a feed-in tariff program and more about the exact requirements and costs.
+Contacting your energy provider is always a good idea to determine if you qualify for a feed-in tariff program and learn more about the exact requirements and costs.
 It is also worthwhile to shop around and see who offers the lowest rate per kWh charged and the highest feed-in tariff.

 Is a feed-in tariff right for me?